dasokkk/dasokkk/README.md

 ---

-### 🛡️ About Me
+### About Me

-I’m Kerem, a graduate in Mathematics and Computer Science.
-I work in cybersecurity with a focus on Red Teaming and AI-driven automation systems.

-My interests include attack strategy development and research on quantum-resistant encryption.
+Attack strategy development and research on quantum-resistant encryption.

 Previously, I was a member of the FIRST Robotics Competition team Sultans of Turkey.